sap-tutorials/sap-build-apps/tutorials/codejam-events-process-7/codejam-events-process-7.md

     ![Approve badge](assets/inbox7.png)

     The task in the Inbox disappears.
-But refresh the Inbox and the notification will be shown.
+But refresh the Inbox and the notification will be shown -- you'll have to scroll up.

     ![Notification received](assets/inbox8.png)